 Loan to Deposit Ratio (LDR) is the ratio between all the amount of credit given by the banks and funds received by them.
-The LDR states in what degree the bank's ability to repay the fund withdrawals made by depositors by relying on credit as a source of liquidity to debtors.
-Loan to Deposit Ratio (LDR) is a measure of the ability of banks to repay withdrawals of funds made by depositors by relying on loans provided as a source of liquidity (Kasmir, 2016).
-In addition, the Loan to Deposit Ratio (LDR) is a ratio used to measure the composition of the amount of credit given compared to the amount of public funds and own capital used.
+The LDR states, in what degree, the bank's ability to repay the fund withdrawals made by depositors by relying on credit as a source of liquidity to debtors.
+Loan to Deposit Ratio (LDR) is a measure of the bank's ability to repay withdrawals of funds made by depositors by relying on loans provided as a source of liquidity (Kasmir, 2016).
+The Loan to Deposit Ratio (LDR) is a ratio used to measure the composition of the amount of credit given compared to the amount of public fund and own capital used.

-Agustiningrum (2012) states that the effect of the Loan on Deposit ratio (LDR) on profitability e.g., the size of the bank's Loan to Deposit Ratio (LDR) can affect the bank's profitability.
-The greater the amount of funds channeled to the customers such as in the form of credit, the lower the amount of idle funds and but the higher the interest income earned or vice versa.
-The smaller the funds channeled to customers in the form of credit, the hiher the number of idle funds and the lower the interest income earned.
-Test result of the study by Dewi, et al (2015) showed that LDR partially has a positive and significant effect on ROA, while the results of the study by Kurniasih (2016) showed that LDR has no significant effect on ROA.
+Agustiningrum (2012) states that the effect of Loan on Deposit ratio (LDR) on profitability such as the size of the bank's Loan to Deposit Ratio (LDR), can affect the bank's profitability.
+The greater the funds channeled to the customers such as in the form of credit, the lower the idle funds.
+It also makes the interest income earned higher or vice versa.
+The smaller the funds channeled to customers in the form of credit, the higher the number of idle funds and the lower the interest income earned.
+The test result of the study by Dewi, et al (2015) showed that LDR partially has a positive and significant effect on ROA, while the results of the study by Kurniasih (2016) showed that LDR has no significant effect on ROA.
 Still according to Christiano et al (2014), LDR has a positive and significant effect on profitability